Gymnothorax melatremus

 Gymnothorax melatremus, the blackspot moray, dirty yellow moray or dwarf moray, is a moray eel from the Indo-Pacific East Africa to the Marquesas and Mangaréva, north to the Hawaiian Islands, south to the Australs islands.
 It rarely makes its way into the aquarium trade.

 Body characteristics

-Origin of dorsal fin about midway between gill opening and corner of mouth.
-Small and stout teeth without canines, single row of teeth at front of upper jaw with 1–2 median teeth, teeth in two rows on each side of upper jaw, longer and more slender teeth in the inner row, larger teeth at front of lower jaw.
-It grows to 26 cm in length.
-They vary in colors from golden, yellow, white colors throughout their bodies and black spots in their gill openings and deep blue in their eyes.
+Gymnothorax melatremus have dorsal fins originating about midway between gill opening and corner of mouth.
+They have small and stout teeth and no canines, with a single row of teeth at the front of upper jaw with 1–2 median teeth, then teeth in two rows on each side of upper jaw, with longer and more slender teeth in the inner row and larger teeth at front of lower jaw.
+They grow up to 26 cm in length.
+They vary in color from gold, yellow, and white throughout their bodies with black spots in their gill openings and deep blue in their eyes.

 Diet

 Like other moray eels, Gymnothorax melatremus is carnivorous.
 In the wild, it feeds on any crustaceans and small fish it can catch for example: ghost shrimp, dead squid, firefish, jawfish & etc.